udger/udger-nodejs/README.md

 ```

-### Cache
+### LRU Cache
 By default, cache is disable.
 To enable cache, just add this line BEFORE using udgerParser.set():

     // by default, cache size is 4000 keys (a key can be an UA, or UA+IP)
     // you can modify this limit